 Evidently, the overwhelming judgment of those responsible, including Pope Benedict XVI, was that this was indeed a life of heroic virtue.
 I think that judgment is correct.
 It doesn't mean that, as pope, John Paul II got everything right.
 No pope does.
 The question is whether he made his decisions prudently, according to his best judgment, and without fear or favour.

 In The End and the Beginning, the second volume of my biography of John Paul II, I explored that question over some 90 pages.
 My judgment is that John Paul consistently used his best judgment, without fear or favour, even in decisions I think he got wrong.
+3. What were the chief qualities of John Paul II?
+What were his principal faults?

 John Paul II's radical Christian discipleship, and his remarkable capacity to let that commitment shine through his words and actions, made Christianity interesting and compelling in a world that thought it had outgrown its "need" for religious faith.